Did you know that the average 45-year-old woman has been on 61 diets since the age of 16?

 The best way to lose weight is to eat less and exercise more.
-The truth of this is that undereating and overexercising (which should result in weight loss) fails miserably.
+The truth is that undereating and overexercising (which should result in weight loss) fails miserably.
 Partly because of what it does to cortisol levels (increases) and partly because punishment and deprivation do NOT lead to success!
 True nourishment of your body on every level and movement that feels like love is ultimately how you reach your destination.

 Weight Gain Myth #2:

 The reason you eat too much is a lack of willpower.
 Wrong.
-We don’t overeat because we lack willpower, but because we are biologically driven to do so when our meals lack quality nutrition, pleasure, relaxation, and the tendency to eat on auto-pilot.
+We don’t overeat because we lack willpower but because we are biologically driven to do so when our meals lack quality nutrition, pleasure, relaxation, and the tendency to eat on auto-pilot.

 Weight Gain Myth #3:

 As long as you eat the right foods in the right amounts, you’ll ensure good health and lose weight.
-Let me tell you, I have more clients than I can count who eat like rocks stars and are still gaining weight.
+Let me tell you, I have more clients than I can count who eat like rock stars and are still gaining weight.
 Why?
 Because they are in a constant state of fight-or-flight.
 You cannot lose weight if your body believes it is constantly under siege.
 What you eat is important, but how you eat is just as vital.

 Weight Gain Myth #4